Interdisciplinary

 Douglas Rogers is Professor of Anthropology and Faculty Director of the Program in Russian, East European, and Eurasian Studies at Yale University.
 His research and teaching interests in political and economic anthropology; natural resources (especially oil) and energy; corporations; the anthropology of religion and ethics; historical anthropology; and socialist societies and their postsocialist trajectories.

-Ian Shapiro is Sterling Professor of Political Science at Yale University, where he also serves as Henry R. Luce Director of the MacMillan Center for International and Area Studies.
+Ian Shapiro is Sterling Professor of Political Science and Global Affairs at Yale University.
 He has written widely and influentially on democracy, justice, and the methods of social inquiry.
-A native of South Africa, he received his J.D. from the Yale Law School and his Ph.D from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
+A native of South Africa, he received his J.D. from the Yale Law School and his Ph.D. from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
+Shapiro also served as Henry R. Luce Director of the MacMillan Center for International and Area Studies from 2004-2019.

 Pelatiah Perit Professor of Political & Social Science

 Stephen Skowronek is the Pelatiah Perit Professor of Political and Social Science at Yale University.
-He is currently the Wynant Visiting Professor at the Rothermere American Institute, Balliol College Oxford.
-He has been a fellow at the Woodrow Wilson International Center for Scholars and has held the Chair in American Civilization at the École des Hautes Études en Sciences Sociales in Paris.
+In 2019, he served as the Wynant Visiting Professor at the Rothermere American Institute, Balliol College Oxford.
+He has also been a fellow at the Woodrow Wilson International Center for Scholars, and he has held the Chair in American Civilization at the École des Hautes Études en Sciences Sociales in Paris.

 ISPS Faculty Fellow